 - a.
-Engaging in the following activities:

-- Inflicting physical injury upon a person;

-- 2. Placing a person in fear of or at risk of imminent physical injury or danger or engaging in retaliatory threats against a person;

-- 3. Inflicting severe mental or emotional distress upon a person through a course of conduct involving repeated harassment, intimidation, abuse, or disparagement;

-- 4. Engaging in "fighting words" harassment, as that term is defined in University Policy 503, Fighting Words Harassment;

-- 5. Engaging in Relationship Violence; or

-- Stalking another person.
+Engaging in the following activities: - 1.
+Inflicting physical injury upon a person; - 2.
+Placing a person in fear of or at risk of imminent physical injury or danger or engaging in retaliatory threats against a person; - 3.
+Inflicting severe mental or emotional distress upon a person through a course of conduct involving repeated harassment, intimidation, abuse, or disparagement; - 4.
+Engaging in "fighting words" harassment, as that term is defined in University Policy 503, Fighting Words Harassment; - 5.
+Engaging in Relationship Violence, including: - i.
+Dating Violence, or - ii.
+Domestic Violence; or - 6.
+Stalking another person.